 - a.
 The HR Community provides core human resource expertise to define, attract, recruit, develop, assign and retain America's best talent.
 Career progression produces HR officers serving in critical roles in leadership and major staff positions.
-Successful HR officers demonstrate sustained superior performance in all assignments and with increasing responsibilities across three billet types: Command and Leadership, deployable sea duty (HR 1200 only), and Milestone tours.
+Successful HR officers demonstrate sustained superior performance in all assignments and with increasing responsibilities across three billet types: command and leadership, sea duty (HR 1200 only), and milestone tours.
 In calendar year 2021, the HR 1200 Community implemented significant changes to their career progression with three distinct career tracks to deliberately develop high expertise competency levels in senior HR officers. - b.
-Community Values are listed in order of significance for each paygrade. - c.
-Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in command, leadership, staff, milestone and/or IA/GSA/OCO/APH assignments, particularly at the current paygrade, indicate potential to succeed at the level of commander. - d.
-Officers who have developed competency level expertise and completed qualification standard requirements (to include HR command PQS) at the Intermediate level or higher in their primary career track indicate potential to succeed at the level of commander.
+Community Values are listed in order of significance for each paygrade.

+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - c.
+Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in command, leadership, sea duty, staff, milestone tours and/or IA/GSA/OCO/APH assignments, particularly at the current paygrade, indicate potential to succeed at the level of commander. - d.
+Officers who have developed competency level expertise and completed qualification standard requirements (to include HR command PQS) at the intermediate level or higher in their primary career track indicate potential to succeed at the level of commander.
 Officers may have to complete tours outside of their primary track to achieve community values.
 Note: Career Tracks are only applicable to AC 1200 HR officers. - e.
-Officers who have a master's degree, particularly HR-focused (3XXX) (including operations research analysis, manpower systems analysis, financial management, and education and training), indicate potential to grasp complex human capital concepts and provide analytical rigor as a human capital analyst within the HR Community.

-- f.
-Officers who have HR-focused subspecialties (manpower systems analysis, operations research analysis, financial management, and education and training management) indicate prior application of human capital theories, concepts, and analysis and are valued by the HR Community. - g.
+Officers who have a master's degree, particularly HR-focused (3XXX) (including Operations Research Analysis, Manpower Systems Analysis, Financial Management, and Education and Training Management, or civilian equivalent, indicate an officer's potential to grasp complex human capital concepts, policy, and analytical accuracy as a leader in the HR Community. - f.
+Officers who have HR-focused subspecialties (Manpower Systems Analysis, Operations Research Analysis, Financial Management, and Education and Training Management indicate prior application of human capital theories, concepts, policy, and analytical accuracy as an HR leader and are valued by the HR Community. - g.
 Officers who maintain an industry-recognized HR-related certification have demonstrated the ability to understand and apply human capital theories, concepts, and laws/regulations critical to policy development and execution across the Navy. - h.
 Successful tours in a joint billet and completion of joint education are valued by the HR Community.